 Got a Great Product?
-Launch it in 5 Easy Steps
+Launch It in 5 Easy Steps

-STEP ONE: Create a Marketing Plan
+Create a Marketing Plan

 - Product description